Gobō, Wakayama: Climate

 Gobō has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Gobō is 15.9 °C. The average annual rainfall is 1878 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 °C, and lowest in January, at around 6.1 °C. The area is subject to typhoons in summer.

 Demographics

 Per Japanese census data, the population of Gobō has been declining steadily over the past 40 years.

 History

 The area of the modern city of Gobō was within ancient Kii Province.
 The village of Gobō was established with the creation of the modern municipalities system on April 1, 1889.
 It took its name from a branch temple of Nishi Hongan-ji, the Hidaka-Gobō, which had been built at this location in 1528, and which was known locally as "Gobō-sama".
 The village was raised to town status on February 1, 1897.
 Gobō merged with the villages of Fujita, Noguchi, Nada and Shioya to form the city of Gobō on April 1, 1954.

+Gobo Festival (御坊祭) is held annually on the 4th and 5 October at Shinohachiman Shrine.